yowainwright/es-check/README.md

 ---

-## Version 8 🎉
+## Version 9 (beta) 🎉

-**ES Check** version 8 is a major release update that can enforce actual ES version specific features checks; no longer just that a files are syntatically correct to the es version.
-To enable this feature, just pass the `--checkFeatures` flag.
-This feature will become default in version 9.
-Besides this, there are minor feature updates based on user feedback—glob matching updates and some optional fixes.
-This should not break any existing scripts.
+**ES Check** version 9 is a major release update that can enforce actual ES version specific features checks, implements intitial browserslist integration, basic (naive) polyfill detection, and supports an allowlist.
+To enable ecmaVersion specific checks, pass the `--checkFeatures` flag.
+To enable browserslist integration, pass the `--checkBrowser` flag.
+To enable polyfill detection, pass the `--checkForPolyfills` flag.
+There is also more config file support.
+Besides this, there are other feature updates based on user feedback.
+This version should not break any existing scripts.
 Please report any issues!

 ```sh
 es-check es6 './dist/**/*.js' --checkFeatures